 - Mechanical room HVAC detailed drawings

-- The MEP coordinated shop drawings that include HVAC, electrical, plumbing, piping, and duct-work layout drawings, enable engineers create better fabrication, installation, schedule trades and other activities related to construction.
+- The MEP coordinated shop drawings that include HVAC, electrical, plumbing, piping, and duct-work layout drawings, enable engineers to create better fabrication drawings, installation, schedule trades, and other activities related to construction.

 - These drawings ensure that each contractor gets a place for his system which needs to be installed in a structure.